pires/kubernetes-vagrant-coreos-cluster/README.md

 See **DOCKERCFG** bellow.

 ## Customization
+### Environment variables

-All aspects of your cluster setup can be customized with environment variables.
+Most aspects of your cluster setup can be customized with environment variables.
 Right now the available ones are:

  - **NUM_INSTANCES** sets the number of nodes (minions).